Chapter 8. The Economy since 1920

 8.4 Economic Cycles

 Economic downturns are thought by many to be part of a cyclical readjustment.
 They have occurred throughout history as debt mounts and trade falls.
 The South Sea Bubble of 1720 is generally regarded as the first stock market led crisis, which involved widespread losses among a public that was encouraged to purchase shares in this early joint-stock scheme.
 A similar crisis befell the Mississippi Company in New Orleans, in the same year, in what was then New France.
 The Panic of 1796-1797 in the United States and Britain led to the creation of the first American bankruptcy laws.
-It was, however, the depression at the end of the Napoleonic Wars that most affected Canada in the modern era, not least because it provoked the British as a response, leading to three decades of commercial uncertainty and then opportunity in the British North American grain sector.
+It was, however, the depression at the end of the Napoleonic Wars that most affected Canada in the modern era, not least because it provoked the British Corn Laws as a response, leading to three decades of commercial uncertainty and then opportunity in the British North American grain sector.

 Depression and Its Causes